Hahn-Schickard/Heisenware-Native-Agent-Packager/README.md

     * Checks if chosen installation path is not in disk root or blacklisted folders
     * Installs a windows service that:
         * Starts automatically on system startup
+        * Starts automatically after installation
         * Restarts 10s after failure
         * Logs `StdOut` and `StdErr` to `${INSTDIR}/logs/service.log`
+            * Take note, `service.log` is not rotated, or overridden on service restart
     * Creates an uninstaller that:
         * Checks if a service is running and asks for user consent to stop it, before continuing
         * Removes installed service